 At eDog, we have Nylabones for all ages, shapes and sizes!
 Nylabones is a US company which specialising in healthy dog chew bones, these are endorsed by vets!
 These durable bones are flavoured with very little calories.
 Without the risk of breaking like raw bones, Nylabones are the perfect treat after training!
 Head back into our website to get yours today!

-Natural (unflavoured) greek, yogurt is great treat for dogs!
+Natural (unflavoured) Greek, yoghurt is great treat for dogs!
 Now available is 'squishy' on the go packs, they are perfect for walk training where you don't have the space for heavy treats.
 The probiotics in Greek yogurt also fight yeast infections, which can help dogs with recurring ear or skin infections.